-Avista Corp. does not record leases with a term of 12-months or less in the Condensed Consolidated Balance Sheet.
-Total short-term lease cost for the three months ended March 31, 2019 is immaterial.
+Avista Corp. does not record leases with a term of 12 months or less in the Condensed Consolidated Balance Sheet.
+Total short-term lease costs for the three and six months ended June 30, 2019 are immaterial.

 Leases that Have Not Yet Commenced